fcavallarin/wirebrowser/README.md

 Wirebrowser is built with React and Node.js, using **plain JavaScript** to keep the codebase lightweight and hackable.
 TypeScript or JSDoc-based typing may be introduced in the future for enhanced maintainability.

----

-## 🗺 Roadmap
+## 🛣️ Roadmap

-Planned and potential upcoming features for Wirebrowser:

-### 🧠 Memory Tools
-- Object reference visualization
-- Heap diffing between snapshots

-### 🌐 Network Tools
-- Advanced rewrite rules and scripting hooks

-### ⚙️ Collaboration
-- Git integration for exporting and versioning projects
-- Secrets management
-- Integration with external APIs (Slack, Discord, etc.)
+The following areas are being explored for future development:

 ### 🔎 Security & Crawling
-- **SPA crawling** — automatic crawling of single-page applications, handling client-side routing and dynamic content.
+- **SPA crawling** — automated crawling of single-page applications to map navigation flows and surface client-side behaviors.
-- **DOM XSS scanning** — automated scanning for DOM-based cross-site scripting vectors during crawls or on-demand.
+- **DOM XSS scanning** — analysis of potential DOM-based XSS injection points during crawls or on-demand checks.

-### 🧰 Developer Experience
-- Optional TypeScript migration
-- Plugin system for custom panels or scripts
-- Improved dark/light themes

----

 ## 🤝 Community & Support